freedomofpress/securedrop/docs/admin_interface.md

 !["Enable Yubikey"](images/admin_verify_yubikey.png)

-If everything was set up correctly, you will be redirected back to the Admin Interface, whre you should see a flashed message that says "Two factor token successfully verified for user *new username*!".
+If everything was set up correctly, you will be redirected back to the Admin Interface, where you should see a flashed message that says "Two factor token successfully verified for user *new username*!".

 Congratulations!
 You have successfully set up a journalist on SecureDrop.
 Make sure the journalist remembers their username and password and always has their 2 factor authentication device in their possession when they attempt to log in to SecureDrop.